-There were no realized gains or losses for the three months ended March 31, 2009.
-There were \$31,000 of realized gains for the three months ended March 31, 2008.
+There were no realized gains or losses for the three and nine months ended September 30, 2009, respectively.
+There were \$5,000 and \$123,000 of realized gains for the three and nine months ended September 30, 2008, respectively.
+The cost of securities sold is based on the specific identification method.

-At March 31, 2009, Lexicon held \$57.0 million (par value), with an estimated fair value of \$43.6 million, of investments with an auction interest rate reset feature, known as auction rate securities.
+At September 30, 2009, Lexicon held \$56.5 million (par value), with an estimated fair value of \$45.5 million, of auction rate securities.
 These notes are issued by various state agencies for the purpose of financing student loans.
 The securities have historically traded at par and are redeemable at par plus accrued interest at the option of the issuer.
 Interest is typically paid at the end of each auction period or semiannually.
 Until February 2008, the market for Lexicon's auction rate securities was highly liquid.
 Starting in February 2008, a substantial number of auctions "failed," meaning that there was not enough demand to sell all of the securities that holders desired to sell at auction.
 The immediate effect of a failed auction is that such holders cannot sell the securities at auction and the interest rate on the security generally resets to a maximum interest rate.
-In the case of funds invested by Lexicon in auction rate securities which are the subject of a failed auction, Lexicon may not be able to access the funds without a loss of principal, unless a future auction on these investments is successful or the issuer redeems the security.
-Lexicon has classified its entire auction rate security investment balance as long-term investments on its consolidated balance sheets because of the Company's inability to determine when its investments in auction rate securities will be sold.
-Lexicon has also modified its current investment strategy to reallocate its investments more into U.S. treasury-backed money market investments.
+Prior to September 30, 2009, Lexicon had classified its entire auction rate security investment balance as long-term investments on its consolidated balance sheets because of the Company's inability to determine when its investments in auction rate securities will be sold; however, as of September 30, 2009, Lexicon classified its auction rate security investment as short-term investments as management expects to exercise its right to redeem these securities on June 30, 2010 under its agreement with UBS AG as discussed below.
+Lexicon has also modified its current investment strategy to reallocate its investments more into U.S. treasury securities and U.S. treasury-backed money market investments.

-At March 31, 2009, observable auction rate securities market information was not available to determine the fair value of Lexicon's investments.
-Lexicon has estimated the fair value of these securities at \$43.6 million as of March 31, 2009 using models of the expected future cash flows related to the securities and taking into account assumptions about the cash flows of the underlying student loans, as well as secondary market trading data.
-The assumptions used in preparing the discounted cash flow model include estimates of interest rates, timing and amount of cash flows, liquidity premiums and expected holding periods of the auction rate securities, based on data available as of March 31, 2009.
+At September 30, 2009, observable auction rate securities market information was not available to determine the fair value of Lexicon's investments.
+Lexicon has estimated the fair value of these securities at \$45.5 million as of September 30, 2009 using models of the expected future cash flows related to the securities and taking into account assumptions about the cash flows of the underlying student loans, as well as secondary market trading data.
+The assumptions used in preparing the discounted cash flow model include estimates of interest rates, timing and amount of cash flows, liquidity premiums and expected holding periods of the auction rate securities, based on data available as of September 30, 2009.
 The underlying assumptions are volatile and are subject to change as market conditions change.